 Disclaimer: This blog post is memoir.
 It reflects my present recollections of personal experiences over time.
 My intent in sharing my history is to empower anyone struggling to cope with trauma caused by mental illness, abuse, religious harm, and discrimination based on sexual orientation or gender.
-Please be advised, the following read is raw and vulnerable and may be inappropriate for some readers.
+Please be advised: the following read is raw and vulnerable and may be inappropriate for some readers.

-Furthermore, the Church of Christ practices the Bible so literally that women are not allowed to speak during worship services.
+To that point, the Church of Christ practices the Bible so literally that women are not allowed to speak during worship services.

 1 Corinthians 14:34-35 NKJV, “Let your women keep silent in the churches, for they are not permitted to speak; but they are to remain submissive, as the law also says.
 And if they want to learn something, let them ask their own husbands at home; for it is shameful for women to speak in church.”